Ealenn/gira/README.md

   branch, checkout

 Flags:
-  -a, --assignIssue   assign the issue to the currently logged-in Jira user after creating the Git branch -h, --help          help for branch
+  -a, --assign   assign the issue to the currently logged-in Jira user after creating the Git branch -f, --force    disable interactive prompts and force branch creation even if checks would normally prevent it -h, --help     help for branch
 ```

 #### Example